Guides

 What You Will Build

 A Vite + TypeScript single-page application that connects to Keplr wallet, uploads files to Cascade, and retrieves them by action ID.
-This is the recommended approach — the browser environment has full SDK compatibility.

 Prerequisites